mgardos01/VNDB-Analysis-Project/README.md

 # VNDB-Analysis-Project
-My capstone project at UCSC, an analysis into the game review scoring system used by VNDB.
+An analysis into the game review scoring system used by VNDB.